brkarcher/brkarcher.github.io/shadow.md

 Nasira, though confused and in unfamiliar territory, realized that at least she should stand down.
 She began to uncoil her will, sinking gently into one of the many breathing exercises she had learned in the last year.
 She, again, broke the silence.

-"I should like to ask more, then, holy mother."
+"I should like to ask more, then, Holy Mother."

 "Good.
-I would be disappointed in a Knight-Candidate who should not.
+I would be disappointed in a knight-candidate who should not.
 First, however, I wish to know more of your past.
 Abbot Way informed me, accurately, of your gifts and your discipline, but not of who you are beneath them."

 "Yes, holy mother.
 I am from the Hyng, from a town on the north end of the west shore.
 For a girl with Talent, I was fortunate to be surrounded by people who showed me great kindness.
 I was allowed to dabble in it, even to develop it.
 My family were businesslike folk with the ability to provide for tutors and education for anything I showed an affinity for.
 Which was a lot of things.
 It was my Talent I was most interested in, of course."

 Ae listened.

 "That drew the attention of Westsea Chief Boin.
 His rule over his domain is... firm, and his affinity for strong warriors is well known.
 We weren't sure, but we thought he would conscript me.
-His Honor Guard would be a prestigious summons, of course, but Boin is... a greedy man, and a bully.
+His honor guard would be a prestigious summons, of course, but Boin is... a greedy man, and a bully.
 I had distaste for him.
 My parents did, too."

 Ae continued to listen.